tegbessou/tasting/README.md

         with a last name, first name, a pseudo and an email when a tasting is create verify if participant already exist get it if not create it

+Replace HttpRepository
+    => HttpRepository should only be used to get data (replace HttpClient) => Adapter should be used to call the repository + translate data with Translator => Country/Bottle/User to replace

+Create a participant when we invite a participant that doesn't exist
+    => If not exist
+    => If a participant already exist when we create the user

+Add log on exception + create a channel by bounded context

 ## In progress
 To finish Tasting creation
 - [X] Consume message User created